 #5 Don’t Judge a Book By its Cover

-Sure, people originally took advantage of a pitbull’s gameness–or desire to compete–and turned it against other pitbulls.
+Sure, people initially took advantage of a pitbull’s gameness–or desire to compete–and turned it against other pitbulls.
 But this is not the defining feature of most modern pitbulls.
 Believe it or not, pitbulls are naturally gentle-hearted and kind-spirited.

-Prior to the 1980s, the pitbull was actually a symbol of national strength and unity in the U.S. But some breeders ruined this when they decided that bigger is always better.
+Before the 1980s, the pitbull was actually a symbol of national strength and unity in the U.S. But some breeders ruined this when they decided that bigger is always better.

 The weight of an average pitbull is between 30 and 50 pounds (14-23 kg), making it a medium-sized dog.
 But some breeders attempted to breed pitbulls to be upwards of 70 pounds!
 Because they were so focused on size, they neglected to consider temperament.

 The result of this breeding travesty?
 The general public’s conception of the pitbull changed from a strong and courageous companion to a massive, blood-thirsty predator.